 If a user can open a drop down menu with their mouse hovering over it, play media by clicking on a page element, or add a signature into a field by moving the mouse around, they should be able to complete the same actions using a keyboard.
 Unless there is something key to the movement of a mouse, such as testing how quickly and accurately a user moves the cursor, there needs to be a way for a keyboard user to access every function that a mouse can complete.

 Part of being a skilled screen reader user is knowing the different ways to navigate a computer whether using a keyboard or gestures or a mobile device with gestures designed to navigate a touch screen.
+Here is a video of a screen reader using a variety of tools to both navigate and figure out the organization of content.
 Some screen reader users can quickly bounce around the screen, assessing what is there, nimbly find the content they want without having to navigate through every single piece of content.
 They are able to do this because of accurate usage of markup for headings, landmarks, lists, tables, form fields, graphics, iframes, controls, paragraphs, etc. Each piece of markup communicates important information about the larger picture of a webpage.
 For example, a H2 heading followed by a series of H3 headings indicates sub-content related to the first heading; another H2 heading indicates new content or subject matter.
 The first form field on a page is likely to be a search box.
 And an “article” landmark is possibly the only thing a user wants to bother with on a particular page, or something the user is not at all interested in.
 The article Basic Structure goes into the organization of content in greater depth.

 While a user creates a mental map for their own convenience and ability to understand content based on the designations they can access, the designer can help the user access content that might become part of their mental map.
 It can seem more obvious to communicate visually, because humans tend to perceive a majority of the world visually.
 However, it is possible to and necessary to perceive the world in other ways.
 There are ways to include information that will give the frog a sense of what the dragonfly sees.